 Whenever debt is itself money, this money becomes a self-inflating debt principal by already being its own interest.
 Hence modern inflation, deflation, and eventual monetary crises.
 Yet why does money become debt?
 The concept of representational monetary identity answers to precisely this question.
 Such an answer depends on:

 A new theory of exchange value

 The underlying investigation begins by analyzing the process of banks loaning a fraction from their clients’ account balances to other clients than its original depositors while keeping the remainder as reserves—fractional-reserve banking.

-For example, if a commercial bank receives a new deposit of $10,000.00, then 10% of this new deposit becomes the bank’s reserves for loaning up to $9,000.00 (the 90% in excess of reserves), with interest.
-Likewise, if a loan of that maximum fraction of $9,000.00 does occur and the borrower also deposits it into a bank—regardless of whether in the same bank or not—then again 10% of it becomes the latter bank’s reserves for loaning now up to $8,100.00 (the 90% now in excess reserves), always with interest.
-This could proceed indefinitely, adding $90,000.00 to the money supply, valuable only as their borrowers’ resulting debt: after endless loans of recursively smaller 90% fractions from the original deposit of $10,000.00, that same deposit would have eventually become the 10% reserves for itself as a total of $100,000.00.
+For example, once a commercial bank receives a new deposit of $10,000.00, 10% of this new deposit becomes the bank’s reserves for loaning up to $9,000.00 (the 90% in excess of reserves), with interest yet without withdrawing the loaned money from the source account.
+Likewise, if that maximum loan of $9,000.00 does occur and the borrower deposits it into another account, whether in the same bank or not, then again 10% of it becomes the latter bank’s reserves for loaning now up to $8,100.00 (the 90% now in excess reserves).
+As always, the bank charges interest on the loaned money despite not withdrawing it from the source account.
+This process could proceed indefinitely, adding $90,000.00 to the money supply, valuable only as their borrowers’ resulting debt: after countless loans of recursive 90% fractions from the original deposit of $10,000.00, that same deposit would have eventually become the 10% reserves for itself as a total of $100,000.00.

 Representational Monetary Identity